Hello, my kinky companions. Today, we’re talking about the world’s most popular fetish app: Fetlife.

 There’s no pressure on Fetlife.
 When you sign up to a dating app, you sometimes feel compelled to use it to its maximum.
 But on Fetlife, things are a little more laid back.
 You can utilize its social networking features, enjoy the photos and videos on offer, or use it to find sex.
 And since access is free, you don’t feel like you’re wasting any money.

 I know I’ve bawled about this fetish website so far, but it’s not without its cons.
+Like all adult dating sites, it has its downsides.

 Remember Fetlife isn’t just Facebook for kinky people, it also functions as a dating and a hookup site!
-So, I think that there needs to be a way to search for users with more than one search term.
+So, I think that there needs to be a way to search for people with more than one search term.

 You should be able to enter a location, gender of a person, kink, etc., and be able to pull up all the people that fit those search criteria.
 I found it impossible to find people in my area who were anywhere near my own age.
 I had to comb through all the people who were in the same city to find someone to talk to… and let’s be honest, a lot of them are much older.